Thursday, August 20, 2020

 Lots of staining from the linseed oil

-Hoping they are in better shape than they look!
+They are in better shape than they look!

 The boatyard carpenter walked by while Dave was up the mast.
 He chuckled and said, "Aha, spreader boots; aren't you guys getting classy!
 Has anyone told you that you two work too hard."
 We can't argue with that but it sure feels good to check one more thing off our "to do" list.
 One of these days our projects will be complete and we will wrap Mystic up for the winter.